 Simple Homemade Green Chive Oil

 Pack the washed chives into 1 litre of oil.
 It doesn't really matter if you use olive oil, canola oil, or another vegetable oil.
-The flavor may be slightly impacted, but other then that the color should still be nice and bright green.
+The flavor may be slightly impacted, but other than that, the color should still be nice and bright green.

-If using olive oil, (especially Extra Virgin) in salad dressings, flavored oils and other condiments, take note that it will solidify when refrigerated.
+If using olive oil, (especially Extra Virgin) in salad dressings, flavored oils and other condiments, be aware that it will solidify when refrigerated.
 This is normal, and an indication of good quality olive oil.
-It will liquefy at room temperature again. - Chef Markus Mueller
+It will liquify again at room temperature. - Chef Markus

-Blend the chives and oil until completely smooth, and until the oil has started to turn a bright green.
+Blend the chives and oil until completely smooth, until the oil starts to turn a bright green.
 Store the blended chive oil mixture in a glass or food grade plastic storage container.
-If you use a clear container you will be able to see the oil, water , and plant material slowly separate over the course of the next 2 or 3 days.
+If you use a clear container, you will be able to see the oil, water, and plant material slowly separate over the next 2 or 3 days.

 Tried the recipe?
 Rate the Recipe below, and take a picture and tag me on Facebook & Instagram: @earthfoodandfire .
-For more from scratch recipes follow me on Instagram & Pinterest .
+For more from scratch recipes, follow us on Instagram & Pinterest .

 Recipe